Grameen America: Locations

 Grameen America's first branch, located in Jackson Heights, Queens, opened in January 2008.
-As of 2017, Grameen America operates in Queens, Brooklyn, Bronx and Manhattan, New York, as well as in Omaha, Nebraska, Indianapolis, Indiana, Charlotte, North Carolina, San Francisco Bay Area, Los Angeles, and San Jose, California, Austin, Texas, Union City, New Jersey, Boston, Massachusetts, and Miami, Florida.
+As of 2023, Grameen America operates in Queens, Brooklyn, Bronx and Manhattan, New York, as well as in Omaha, Nebraska, Indianapolis, Indiana, Charlotte, North Carolina, San Francisco Bay Area, Los Angeles, and San Jose, California, Austin, Texas, Union City, New Jersey, Boston, Massachusetts, and Miami, Florida, Houston, Texas, San Antonio, Texas, Dallas, Texas, Atlanta, Georgia, Memphis, Tennessee, Trenton, New Jersey, and Connecticut.

-Previously concentrated almost entirely around New York, Grameen America now has 20 branches in 13 cities.
-It plans to expand to Houston in late 2018.
+Previously concentrated almost entirely around New York, Grameen America now has 32 branches in 24 cities.
+It plans to expand to Phoenix in late 2023.

 History

-Grameen America was founded upon the belief that Grameen Bank's microfinance lending system could work in urban America as well as it had in Bangladesh.
-Professor Yunus believed that for the world to acknowledge the power of microfinance, it must work in the capital of international finance, New York City, where there exists a huge population of people who do not have access to banks and mainstream financial institutions.
-Grameen America opened its doors in January 2008 during the largest financial crisis of the modern era.
-In September 2018, Grameen America hit a notable milestone, having dispersed $1 billion in microloans to over 100,000 of its members in the ten years since its founding.
+Grameen America was founded upon the belief that Grameen Bank's microfinance lending system could succeed in urban America as it had in Bangladesh.
+Professor Yunus believed that microfinance should be put to work in the capital of international finance, New York City, in which a segment of the population do not have access to banks and mainstream financial institutions.
+Grameen America opened its doors in January 2008.
+In September 2018, Grameen America reached a milestone of $1 billion dispersed in microloans to over 100,000 of its members in the ten years since its founding.
+As of 2023, Grameen America has disbursed more than $3 billion in affordable capital.